 Generally, rinse dirt and debris by hand with cold water and air dry.
 Do not iron.
 Do not bleach.
 Do not dry clean.
 Do not machine wash.
 Do not use artificial heat to dry, expose to open flames, hang on radiators, or wear on a heated seat.

 Throughout the life of a waxed garment, it may need to be touched up with reproofing wax.
 If your item has dry or uneven wax in areas, reproofing should bring back the water repellency and uniform look.
 To re-wax the garment, take a clean cloth and a small amount of wax and apply a thin layer to the garment in circular motions.
 Wipe off any excess and hang the garment somewhere dry and warm so that the wax will be absorbed.
 To speed up the process, you can use a hairdryer to melt the wax and make sure it is evenly distributed.
 It is not necessary to reproof an entire garment unless the wax has been well-worn throughout.

 Our fine bag leather develops a beautiful patina as it ages.
 As with all natural leathers, subtle markings occur prior to tanning.
 These natural markings add character to a product and do not affect the leather’s durability.

 Leather should be cleaned regularly.
 It is best to clean the entire surface as opposed to spot cleaning.
 Using a soft cloth or brush, first remove any dirt that may be stuck to the leather’s surface.
 Next, mix a solution of warm water and dish soap and wipe the exterior surfaces of the leather.
 Always test any cleaning method on an out-of-the-way spot first.
 Lastly, use a second clean, damp cloth to wipe off the soap and dry with a towel.

-To protect leather from stains and to add shine, apply leather conditioner as needed and as directed.
+To protect the leather from stains and to add shine, apply the leather conditioner as needed and as directed.
 Leather should be kept out of direct sunlight and left to dry in an open space.